crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_gigasheet.md

 CrowdSec's CTI API can be used in Gigasheet's No-Code API-data-enrichment feature.

-As always you'll need a CTI API-key : [Follow this guide to get yours](https://docs.crowdsec.net/docs/next/cti_api/getting_started/).
+As always you'll need a CTI API-key: [Follow this guide to get yours](https://docs.crowdsec.net/docs/next/cti_api/getting_started/).

 ## Preview